Popular Locations

 Common symptoms include:

 Look familiar?
-Dr. Murray said it’s “almost impossible” to tell the difference between RSV and COVID-19.
-To help stop the spread of COVID-19, kids need to be tested if they present with any of those symptoms.
+Thomas Murray, MD, Associate Medical Director of Infection Prevention for Yale New Haven Children’s Hospital said it’s “almost impossible” to tell the difference between RSV and COVID-19.
+To help stop the spread of these respiratory illnesses, kids need to stay home and be tested if they present with symptoms.

 RSV is just one of nearly a dozen other respiratory illnesses that tend to circulate in the fall and winter.
 Other common viruses include rhinovirus, which is the cause of the common cold, parainfluenza, which can cause croup, and the flu.